moctarjallo/IDS-deepLearning/README.md

     kddcup test     # to test a model  (not yet implemented) kddcup predict  # to classify a packet (not yet implemented)

-For now you can play around by importing objects and calling their methods
+You can also play around by importing objects and calling their methods

 You can modify the config.json file to change some parameters of training and testing